The Authorship Dilemma: Alphabetical or Contribution?: Introduction

 \section{Introduction}

-Author ordering is an important issue in all academic communities.
-Research performance is judged in large part by publication records, and how much one benefits from each publication depends on their position within the paper's author list as well as the conventions of the field.
-In short, how authors are listed affects the \emph{credit} they receive for their contributions.
+Resource allocation is a central problem in artificial intelligence and more generally, economic activity is fundamentally about resource allocation.
+Without loss of generality, every decision -- and thus every computation -- can be viewed as a resource allocation instance (Wellman \cite{Wellman:EconAI}).
+Research has been recognized as an economic activity crucial for the long term well-being of society, and as a result, developed countries allocate a significant percentage of their resources to basic and applied research activities.
+The credit allocation schemes should incentivize scientific communities to operate at their best; however, decisions regarding the distribution of research resources are sometimes made in an ad-hoc manner, with little theoretical or empirical justification of their long-term performance.
+In this paper, we investigate one of the core problems in this domain, namely, the allocation of credit for scientific work.

-Given the critical role that author ordering plays in academia, it is surprising how little is known of the effects of name-ordering conventions.
+The allocation of scientific credit influences funding decisions, as well as tenure, promotions, and awards.
+Given the critical role that credit allocation plays in academia, it is surprising how little is known of the effects of name-ordering conventions.
 What influence do ordering schemes have on individual authors?
-Do these scheme have any global effect on research communities where they are applied?
-What can authors do to overcome the limitations of contribution schemes?
-Our goal in this paper is to provide a framework for studying the effects of author order schemes and address these questions.
+Do they have any global effect on the research communities where they are applied and the kinds of projects completed therein?
+What can authors do to overcome the limitations imposed by credit allocation schemes?

+Our goal in this paper is to provide a framework for studying the effects of author ordering schemes and address these questions.
+While many ordering conventions are possible, the prominent ones in academic communities are to list authors \emph{by contribution}, that is, in descending order of their contribution to the paper, or \emph{alphabetically}, in lexicographical order of their last names.
+Studying the impact of these conventions will allow research communities to make informed decisions on whether to apply contribution or alphabetical author ordering schemes.

-\textbf{Author ordering schemes.} Several name-ordering conventions are commonly applied in academic communities, each corresponding to a different credit allocation scheme.
-One such common convention, frequently used in mathematics, economics, and theoretical computer science, is to list authors in lexicographical order of their last names.
-We refer to this method as \emph{alphabetical} author ordering.
-The intention is to occlude any differences in contribution, effectively implying that all authors should receive equal credit for the paper.
+Lake \cite{Lake} shows that listing authors alphabetically gives rise to the \emph{Matthew Effect}, whereby readers are likely to assume that the more established authors deserve more credit.
+Furthermore, alphabetical ordering can give an unfair benefit to those whose last names start with letters that occur earlier in the alphabet \cite{Efthyvoulou,Einav,Praag}.
+Tenure at highly ranked schools, fellowship, and to some extent even Nobel Prize winnings are correlated with surname initials~\cite{Einav}.
+Indeed, the American Psychological Association~\cite{APA} mandates ordering authors by their contribution: \begin{quote} \emph{``name of the principal contributor should appear first, with subsequent names in order of decreasing contribution.''} \end{quote}